 The great thing about black eyed peas is that they don’t take as long as other legumes to cook.
 You don’t need to soak the beans at all – but I always soak legumes to help reduce phytic acid (more info on that here).
-If you follow the paleo diet, then you know legumes are not “paleo” – however, I eat legumes and white rice and figured a lot of my readers do too.
-During my pregnancy, I ate this dish pretty often because black eyed peas are high in calcium and I actually tolerate soaked & prepared beans better than I tolerate most dairy.

 My hubby, who isn’t a huge fan of legumes, loves and requests this curry often.
 He also likes my dal makhani so try that too if you get a chance.

 - Cilantro leaves garnish

 - Soak the dried black eyed peas in cold water for 1-2 hours.
 Drain, rinse and set aside.